mybb/meta/architecture/mybb-1.9-theme-system.md

     Removed files, present in past versions, won't be incorrectly included again after uploading the new version.
   - **Importing with Static Paths** (Developer Experience)

-      The Extension's files can be added to the installation without changing directory names to indicate specific versions.
+      The Extension's files can be added to the installation without changing directory names to indicate specific versions beforehand.
   - **Live Editing with Static Paths** (Developer Experience)

       The same file paths as the ones uploaded can be used to edit and preview changes.
   - **Exporting with Static Paths** (Developer Experience)

-      The Extension's files can be downloaded to the same directory structure without adjusting versioned directory names.
+      The Extension's files can be downloaded and moved to the same directory structure without changing versioned directory names to static ones beforehand.
   - **Copy Synchronization** (Developer Experience)

     If copies of the Extension's files are made (e.g. to allow safe overwriting), changes are propagated to the copies properly.